metaplex-foundation/developer-hub/src/pages/guides/javascript/how-to-create-an-spl-token-on-solana.md

 ---
-title: How to Create an Spl Token On Solana
+title: How to Create an SPL Token On Solana
-metaTitle: How to Create an Spl Token On Solana
+metaTitle: How to Create an SPL Token On Solana
-description: Learn how to create an Spl Token on the Solana blockchain with Metaplex packages.
+description: Learn how to create an SPL Token on the Solana blockchain with Metaplex packages.
 # remember to update dates also in /components/guides/index.js
 created: '06-16-2024'
 updated: '06-21-2024'